 There's nothing quite like a fresh, clean, white kitchen.
-But if a white kitchen is modern in style, it doesn't mean that it also has to be stark, cold, and sterile in feel.
-From pristine cabinetry to paint colors to accessories, there are so many ways to work white in your cooking space.
-Check out these 10 ideas that can bump up your modern, white kitchen a notch.
+But if a white kitchen is modern in style, it doesn't mean that it also has to feel stark, cold, and sterile.
+From pristine cabinetry to paint colors to accessories, there are so many ways to work the color white into your cook space.
+Check out these 15 ideas that can take your modern, white kitchen to the next level.

 3. Mix modern and natural.

 Stark white cabinetry paired with natural, light wood softens the feel of a modern kitchen, as exemplified in this space by TRD Studio.
 And to take the look a step further, consider a DIY project to lighten your hardwood floors.

 4. Seize the opportunity for bold lighting.

 If you're worried about pulling off a bold light fixture, such as a statement-making chandelier, just keep the rest of your kitchen simple, à la this design by Pivot Interiors.
 You can incorporate a neutral color scheme and varying textures as well, and still not go over-the-top.